vertexproject/synapse/docs/synapse/devguides/devops_cell.rst

     ---
     auth:passwd: secret
     mysvc:apikey: 720a50f9-cfa1-43a9-9eca-dda379ecd8c5
-    ---
+    ...

 Environment Variables
 *********************

 Environment variable names are automatically generated for a Cell service using the following naming convention:
 ``SYN_<cell_subclass_name>_<variable_name>``.
-Variable names with colons are replaced with underscores, and the raw environmental variable value is deserialized as yaml, prior to performing type validation.
+Variable names with colons are replaced with underscores, and the raw environment variable value is deserialized as yaml, prior to performing type validation.

 Command Line
 ************